Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Running for the first time - setup

-If you are running Jenkins for the first time, you need to set up a job with the steps below.
-If you already specified the job, jump to the next chapter to <a href="https://appdynamics.github.io/ConfigMyApp/#run-jenkins-job">run the Jenkins job</a>, otherwise proceed to the next section.
+If you are running Jenkins for the first time, you need to set up a job using the steps below.
+If you have already specified the job, jump to the next chapter of:- <a href="https://appdynamics.github.io/ConfigMyApp/#run-jenkins-job">Run the Jenkins job</a>.
+Otherwise, continue in this section.

 #### Plugins

-If you installed recommended packages you may already have GitHub plugin, if you do not then navigate to "Manage Jenkins" and choose "Manage Plugins", search for "git plugin", and click on "Install without restart".
+If you installed the recommended packages you may already have the GitHub plugi.
+If you do not, then navigate to *"Manage Jenkins"*, choose *"Manage Plugins"*, search for *"git plugin"*, and finally click on *"Install without restart"*.
 You should be seeing GitHub plugin installed:

 <img width="1406" alt="Jenkins_plugin" src="https://user-images.githubusercontent.com/23483887/87814360-7fcde300-c85b-11ea-8875-c38ae77d2b70.png">

 #### Create Jenkins Job

-Click "New Item" to create a new Jenkins job, and pick a "Freestyle" project from the list, and pick an appropriate name and add a description:
+Click *"New Item"* to create a new Jenkins job, and pick a *"Freestyle"* project from the list, and pick an appropriate name and add a description:

 ![Jenkins_new_item](https://user-images.githubusercontent.com/23483887/87525582-9ae4fb00-c681-11ea-96e8-946032c70141.png)

-In job configuration, check the "This project is parameterized" checkbox in the "General" section to add environment variables as String variables:
+In job configuration, check the *"This project is parameterized"* checkbox in the *"General"* section to add environment variables as String variables:

 <img width="928" alt="jenkins_parameters" src="https://user-images.githubusercontent.com/23483887/87810713-501bdc80-c855-11ea-98f3-cde9406f44f9.png">

-Under "Source Code Management" tab specify the GitHub project:
+Under *"Source Code Management"* tab specify the GitHub project:

 <img width="940" alt="Jenkins_source_repo" src="https://user-images.githubusercontent.com/23483887/87811459-a3425f00-c856-11ea-973c-5376d660f439.png">

-In the "Build" tab, as a build step add "Execute shell" and execute the `start.sh` script in a similar fashion as you would from the command line.
+In the *"Build"* tab, as a build step add "Execute shell" and execute the `start.sh` script in a similar fashion as you would from the command line.
 Bear in mind that we defined environment variables in the previous step and you need to specify only additional runtime parameters that you may require:

 <img width="937" alt="Jenkins_build_steps" src="https://user-images.githubusercontent.com/23483887/87811561-c40ab480-c856-11ea-990a-afa36645b15f.png">

 ### Run Jenkins Job

-In order to change any of the configurations, from the left-side menu inside of a project click "Configure".
-To run a Jenkins job, pick "Build with Parameters".
+In order to change any of the configurations, from the left-side menu inside of a project click *"Configure"*.
+To run a Jenkins job, pick *"Build with Parameters"*.

 <img width="972" alt="Jenkins_build_with_params" src="https://user-images.githubusercontent.com/23483887/87811696-fa483400-c856-11ea-999f-0d79062c2832.png">

 You are going to be prompted with environment variables defined that you can update prior to running a job.
-Click on the "Build", and check the progress in build history and "Console output".
+Click on the *"Build"*, and check the progress in build history and *"Console output"*.

 <img width="1071" alt="Jenkins_console_output" src="https://user-images.githubusercontent.com/23483887/87810537-11862200-c855-11ea-9486-1787c903163d.png">